The Willet family can trace their lineage all the way back to 1684, when Edward Willet was training in London to become a Pewterer.

 Despite having a history in the silver trade, the Willets soon turned their craftsmanship to Whiskey.

 John David Willet, great-grandson of Edward, opened and operated a distillery alongside two others.
 It was named the Moore, Willett and Frenke Distillery.
 He also helped operate four other distilleries in Kentucky.

 After John David came Aloysius Lambert Willet, his son.
 Known as Lambert, he too was interested in distilling and worked in several distilleries around Kentucky.

-His son, Aloysius Lambert Thompson Willet (known as Thompson) also followed in the family footsteps and worked on various distilleries in his lifetime.
+His son, Aloysius Lambert Thompson Willet (known as Thompson) also followed in the family footsteps.
+He worked on various distilleries in his lifetime.

-With prohibition, the family changed to working on farms but after this period, in 1936, they were able to open their own distillery, the Willet Distillery
+With prohibition, the family changed to working on farms.
+After this period, in 1936, they were able to open their own distillery, the Willet Distillery

 The Opening of a New Distillery